Spring Garden Revival

 Seasonal Planting Calendar & Weather Coordination for Hanover’s New England Climate

-Hanover’s New England climate requires careful timing for successful garden establishment.
-The primary planting window is April–May, when soils are workable but not waterlogged; monitor late frosts using the National Weather Service Boston/Norton or Albany.
-Fall planting (September–early October) is ideal for perennials, allowing root establishment before winter—avoid planting less than six weeks before the first hard freeze.
-Summer planting (mid-July–August) is discouraged except for container-grown plants with intensive watering.
-Be mindful of Nor’easters and freeze-thaw cycles, which can impact both new and established gardens.
+Timing is crucial for successful garden establishment in Hanover’s variable New England climate.
+Spring (April–May) is the primary planting window, once soils are workable and free from waterlogging; monitor late frosts via the National Weather Service Boston/Norton.
+Fall (September–early October) is ideal for perennial root establishment, but avoid planting less than six weeks before the first hard freeze.
+Summer planting (mid-July–August) is discouraged except for container plants with intensive watering.
+Be mindful of Nor’easters and freeze-thaw cycles, which can impact soil structure and plant survival.

 Water Management Guidelines & Irrigation Coordination with Hanover Water Department